 - Would you like to join the camp committee, contact them and let them know you are interested in helping.

-- 2017 Camp applications will be available in early January.
-Applications can be completed online or printed out and mailed in.
+- 2017 Camp applications are available now.
+Applications can be completed online only.
 Please read the entire instructions before completing your application.

 - Interested in being a camp sponsor?
 Click Sponsorship for more details.